Alberto Vargas: Life and career

 His work was typically a combination of watercolor and airbrush.
-His mastery of the airbrush is acknowledged by the founding of the Vargas Award, awarded annually by Airbrush Action Magazine, which was named after him.
+His mastery of the airbrush is acknowledged by the founding of the Vargas Award, given annually by Airbrush Action Magazine and named after him.
 Despite always using figure models, he often portrayed elegantly dressed, semi-nude to nude women of idealized proportions.
-Vargas' artistic trait would be slender fingers and toes, with nails often painted red.
+Vargas' artistic traits would be slender fingers and toes, with nails often painted red.

 Vargas is widely regarded as one of the finest artists in his genre.
 He also served as a judge for the Miss Universe beauty contest from 1956 to 1958.

-Notable women painted by Vargas include Billie Burke, Ruth Etting, Paulette Goddard, Bessie Love, Irish McCalla, Marilyn Miller, Marilyn Monroe, Nita Naldi, Bernadette Peters, Olive Thomas, and Candy Moore from The Cars' Candy-O album.
+Notable women painted by Vargas include Billie Burke, Ruth Etting, Paulette Goddard, Bessie Love, Irish McCalla, Marilyn Miller, Marilyn Monroe, Nita Naldi, Bernadette Peters, Olive Thomas, Mamie Van Doren, and Candy Moore from The Cars' Candy-O album.